+Delivery Objective of Green Infrastructure

+Protect and enhance

+the City's green and

+blue assets

+Protect and enhance the city's existing green and blue assets to allow

+habitats and biodiversity

-Key Objective of Development Principles to support the Green Infrastructure Actions identified Green Infrastructure Development protection and enhancement of the in Local Community Plans 2012-2017 Projects in the City Dundee Green Network · · · · · · · · · · · · · · · · · · · Protect and enhance the City's green and blue assets Protect and enhance the city's existing green and blue assets to allow habitats and biodiversity to co-exist and flourish in an environment that people live, work and play in Consider the multifunctional principles of green infrastructure as an integral part of the design process.
-Consider how the scheme will integrate with existing green network assets.
-Green infrastructure offers opportunities for new biodiversity friendly spaces - explore opportunities for interpretation to help raise awareness and understanding in the community.
-Protect existing nature conservation interest sites including Trottick Ponds LNR, Broughty Ferry LNR, Riverside Nature Park and the City's rich source of local interest SINCs.
-Coldside LCPP - Environmental improvement project for The Law.
-Appearance and usage of all existing open spaces will be improved.
-The Ferry LCPP - Establish heritage links along the Dighty.
-North East LCPP - Whitfield and Mill O'Mains residents' aspiration to retain mature trees where possible and replace trees that are removed on a 3:1 ratio.
-Middleton Community Wood - investigate the extension of wood and encourage residents involvement in improvements/ management of green asset.
-Strathmartine LCPP - Provide range of information on local green space - information panels, signage, leaflets.
-Ensure the continued educational input on SUDS to residents in Ardler.
+....Protect and enhance the city's existing green and blue assets to allow habitats and biodiversity to co-exist and flourish in an environment that people live, work and play in....

+Development Principles to Protect, Connect and Enhance the Dundee Green Network

+- Consider the multifunctional principles of green infrastructure as an integral part of the design process. - Consider how the scheme will integrate with existing green network assets. - Green infrastructure offers opportunities for new biodiversity friendly spaces. - Explore opportunities for interpretation to help raise awareness and understanding in the community. - Protect existing nature conservation interest sites including Trottick Ponds LNR, Broughty Ferry LNR, Riverside Nature Park and the City's rich source of local interest SINCs.

+Please follow the link for useful information on incorporating Swift Bricks in to buildings.

+Green Infrastructure Actions identified in Local Community Plans 2012-2017

+Coldside LCPP -

+- Environmental improvement project for The Law. - Appearance and usage of all existing open spaces will be improved.

+The Ferry LCPP -

+Establish heritage links along the Dighty.

+North East LCPP -

+- Whitfield and Mill O'Mains residents' aspiration to retain mature trees where possible and replace trees that are removed on a 3:1 ratio.

+- Middleton Community Wood -

+investigate the extension of wood

+and encourage residents

+involvement in improvements/

+management of green asset.

+Strathmartine LCPP -

+- Provide range of information on local green space - information panels, signage, leaflets. - Ensure the continued educational input on SUDS to residents in Ardler.

+Green Infrastructure Projects in the City

 Aspiration to explore opportunities to enhance landscape setting and habitat connectivity through woodland around landward boundary.

-The Council has prepared a Strategic Forest Plan which has been submitted for consultation with key agencies.
-The Environment Department is implementing a citywide approach to invasive species in partnership with private landowners and appropriate voluntary organisations.
-The Environment Department to consider in more detail the hierarchy of open space and the related issues of maintenance and accessibility through the development of a Land Asset Management Plan.
-The Council is committed to allotment gardening in Dundee and has prepared an Allotment Strategy 2010-2015.
+Dundee has a Strategic Forest Plan which has been approved by both the City Council and Forestry Commission Scotland after consultation with key agencies.

+Neighbourhood Services -Environment is implementing a citywide approach to invasive species in partnership with private landowners and appropriate voluntary organisations.

+Neighbourhood Services -Environment to consider in more detail the hierarchy of open space and the related issues of maintenance and accessibility through the development of a Open Space Framework Plan.

+The Council is committed to allotment gardening in Dundee and will replace the Allotment Strategy with a Local Food Growing Strategy as required by Part 9 the Empowerment (Scotland) Act 2015 Allotment Strategy 2010-2015.

-Key Objective of Development Development Principles to support the protection and enhancement of the Dundee Green Network Green Infrastructure Actions identified in Local Community Plans 2012-2017 Green Infrastructure Projects in the City Protect and enhance the City's green and blue assets Protect and enhance the city's existing green and blue assets to allow habitats and biodiversity to co-exist and flourish in an environment that people live, work and play in Lochee LCPP - Develop an open space programme in partnership with young people.
+Delivery Objective of Green Infrastructure Development Principles to Protect, Connect and Enhance the Dundee Green Network Green Infrastructure Actions identified in Local Community Plans 2012-2017 Green Infrastructure Projects in the City Protect and enhance the City's green and blue assets Protect and enhance the city's existing green and blue assets to allow habitats and biodiversity to co-exist and flourish in an environment that people live, work and play in Lochee LCPP - • Develop an open space programme in partnership with young people.